Guidelines for Visiting Researchers and Scholars

 Workspace in the Dean Rusk International Law Center will be provided to Visiting Researchers and Scholars.
 Also provided will be research privileges, including access to legal databases, in the Louis B. Sohn Library on International Relations and the Alexander Campbell King Law Library.

 Neither computer assistance nor administrative support typically will be provided to Visiting Researchers or Scholars.
-Nor do such visitors typically audit courses; requests to audit on a non-credit basis may be granted, on rare occasions, and at the sole discretion of the Georgia Law registrar and the course instructor.
+Nor do such visitors typically audit courses; requests to audit on a non-credit basis may be granted, on rare occasions, only if proper University procedures are followed and with permission of the Georgia Law registrar and the course instructor.

 To be considered for acceptance, each prospective Visiting Researcher or Scholar must complete in full the online application form, which requires, in addition to the details requested on the online form, payment of an application fee of $100 and uploading of the following: